Brave Ukrainian female snipers are following in the legendary footsteps of ‘Lady Death’.

 By Shelly Sanders / October 1, 2024 /

 When the Germans invaded Latvia in 1941, few Jews left Riga—their news had been censored for years so they didn’t know how the Nazis were treating Jews elsewhere in Europe.
-Shura Erenshtein, however, fled Riga for Uzbekistan on the last available train with her parents, four siblings, and three nieces and nephews.
-Two of Shura’s…
+Sara Erenshtein, however, fled Riga for Uzbekistan on the last available train with her parents, four siblings, and three nieces and nephews.
+Her mother, one…

 Read More